Presenter: Jackie Cohen, LCSW

 (Please arrive at 9:30 am for registration, refreshments and socialization.)

+Gestalt therapy has at its core the belief that it is through full and rich contact that healing occurs.
 As therapists we sometimes find that making good contact with a client flows easily, bringing a sense of mutuality and fulfillment to both you and your client.
-With other clients, however, the contact- making may be difficult and we're left wondering what we're missing or what we might be bringing to the meeting that is interfering with our ability to attune well.
+With other clients, however, the contact-making may be difficult and we're left wondering what we're missing or what we might be bringing to the meeting that is interfering with our ability to attune well.

-Gestalt Therapy teaches that are 5 ways of resisting making full and healthy contact with another:
+Gestalt therapy teaches that there are 5 ways of resisting making full and healthy contact with another.
+In this 5- part Coffee and Conversation series we will explore these resistances:

-- Learn the Gestalt theoretical concept of the 5 resistances to contact.
+- Learn the Gestalt theoretical concept of resistances to contact.

 - Provide an opportunity for participants to discuss clients with whom they have difficulty making contact.

-- Provide participants with an opportunity to role- play these difficult clients in order to gain a deeper understanding of how the client is resisting contact as well as how the therapist 's own dynamics might be getting in the way.
-The final goal of this objective is to help the therapist improve his/her own contact making skills.
+- Provide participants with an opportunity to role-play these difficult clients in order to gain a deeper understanding of how the client is resisting contact, how the therapist's own dynamics might be getting in the way, and ways of establishing good therapeutic contact.

 About the Presenter: